munirrani/BookInfos2Notion/README.md

-# AmazonBooks2Notion
+# BookInfos2Notion
-A simple tool to import book product pages from Amazon into Notion note-taking app as a watchlist.
+A simple tool to import book product pages from Amazon and Goodreads into Notion note-taking app as a watchlist.
 <br>

 Made using Node.js JavaScript backend framework and Notion API client.